+- 1. What information do you think a dog breeder should provide when applying for breeder registration or renewal? - ☒ The number of dogs being kept on the premises - □ A description of the premises where the dogs are being kept - □ A description of the facilities - ☒ The breed of dogs - Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. - ☐ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards This would be the responsibility of the Breeders Association. - ☑ Other please specify:

+Dog Breeders should be registered as an individual including the company name and details for compliance and enforcement purposes.
+Proof of identity must be produced (ie 100 point identification)
-- 1. What information do you think a dog breeder should provide when applying for breeder registration or renewal?

-- □ A description of the premises where the dogs are being kept - □ A description of the facilities
+- 2. What do you think local governments should take into account when considering a dog breeder application or renewal? - ☒ The number of dogs being kept on the premises

+- ☑ Other please specify:

+Location and proximity to other properties; history of complaints in relation to person/ property; local planning policy if relevant.

+This will make it difficult for back yard breeders to comply.

-Questions ( ☑ The breed of dogs ☑ Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. ☑ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards ☐ Other - please specify: ( What do you think local governments should take into account when considering a dog breeder application or renewal?
-The number of dogs being kept on the premises The breed of dogs Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law Other - please specify: consen whethe og Act allows a dog registration officer from the local government, with the at of the owner or occupier, to enter and inspect premises to ascertainer a dog will be effectively confined on the premises.
-It is a condition of dog ation that a dog must be effectively confined to the premises in which it is ; !
-Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal?
-Yes No Unsure ; ; ; ; In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal?
-Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many?
-No Unsure In all cases.
-Should be part of the application process.
+The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
+It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept.

+3. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal?
+XYes No Unsure 4.
+In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal?
+Mere the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many?
+No Unsure